 The month of December means gearing up for the holiday season for most people around the country, but in the Plantation Country of Louisiana, we do a little extra.

 Oak Alley's Annual Christmas Bonfire Party: Imagine standing under the alley of oaks at Oak Alley Plantation as you watch groundkeepers light a bonfire to signal the way for Papa Noel on Christmas Eve.
-Then, as live music plays in the background, tour the house to see decorations throughout that reflect the historic creole style of decorating.
-The bonfire lighting takes place on Dec.
-2, 2017.
+Then, as live music plays in the background, tour the house to see decorations throughout that reflect the historic Creole style of decorating.
+The bonfire lighting takes place the first weekend of December.
 Get tickets and see the extensive dinner menu.
 If you can’t make it to the bonfire lighting party, be sure to enjoy the delicious menu at Oak Alley’s on-site restaurant.

-Down the river a bit is Laura Plantation, the queen of creole plantations, where you will see the traditional teepee-shaped bonfire structure being built during December.
+Down the river a bit is Laura Plantation, the queen of Creole plantations, where you will see the traditional teepee-shaped bonfire structure being built during December.
 In the house, don’t be shocked when you see Christmas trees on the dining room table.
-It’s the creole way of displaying the trees.
-If you look closely, you’ll notice the trees look different from modern versions of Christmas tree.
-The creole Christmas tree is a kumquat tree and the citrus theme is a major part of creole Christmas decorating.
+It’s the Creole way of displaying the trees.
+If you look closely, you’ll notice the trees look different from modern versions of the Christmas tree.
+The Creole Christmas tree is a kumquat tree and the citrus theme is a major part of Creole Christmas decorating.
 You’ll see various citrus decorations at most of the grand homes in Plantation Country, from San Francisco to Destrehan Plantation.